margrietpalm/pyladies-visualization-slides/markdown/slides.md

 * I want to share my experience on
   * tools that help with visualization
-  * making visualization ready for reports, presentations, etc.
+  * making visualizations ready for reports, presentations, etc.